 It is very important that you don’t breach data protection legislation when you are sending marketing emails.
-There is a rundown of the Irish legislation as it applies to email on the Data Protection Commissioner’s website.
+Make sure you’re familiar with the legislation for your jurisdiction.
 The main things you need to know are:

 - You can’t take someone’s email address off their website and send them marketing emails – they have to give you permission